kritagyakashyap/DSE-Capstone_Project/README.md

-## Topic Survey in brief
-### WHAT WOULD WE ACHIEVE BY THIS PROJECT?
+### Used Car Price Prediction

-The focus of this project is developing machine learning models that can accurately predict the price of a used car based on its features, to make informed purchases.
-We will compare the performance of various machine learning algorithms and choose the best one out of them.
+This project aims to develop machine learning models that can accurately predict the price of a used car based on its features.
+By comparing various regression algorithms, the goal is to determine the best model for predicting car prices and add value to customers and businesses in the automotive sector.
-Depending on various parameters we will determine the price of the car.
-Regression Algorithms are used because they provide us with continuous values as output and not categorical values because of which it will be possible to predict the actual price of a car rather than the price range of a car.

-### THE KEY AREA AND GAPS IDENTIFIED IN THE TOPIC SURVEY WHERE THE PROJECT CAN ADD VALUE TO THE CUSTOMERS AND BUSINESS:
+## Project Objective

+• Accurate Price Prediction: Develop a machine learning model that predicts the price of a used car based on its features.
+• Model Comparison: Compare different regression algorithms to select the most effective one.

+## Key Area and Gaps Identified

-• It will improve clarity in the used car market by providing more accurate and reliable price estimates to buyers and sellers.
+• Improved Market Clarity: By providing accurate and reliable price estimates, the project helps reduce information asymmetry between buyers and sellers.

-• It will reduce information imbalance between buyers and sellers, which can lead to more efficient and fair negotiations.
+• Efficient Negotiations: More transparent pricing enables fairer and quicker negotiations, improving market efficiency.

-• It will be saving time and effort for buyers and sellers by providing a quick and easy way to estimate a car's value.
+• Time-Saving: A quick estimation tool saves time and effort for both buyers and sellers.

-• It can help dealerships and car rental companies in the automotive industry to improve their profits by suggesting ways to set prices effectively.
-This involves analyzing market trends, customer behaviour and competition, and implementing strategies like value-based pricing and dynamic pricing to stay competitive and maximize revenue.
+• Business Optimization: Car dealerships and rental companies can use insights from the model to adjust pricing strategies (e.g., value-based and dynamic pricing) based on market trends, customer behavior, and competition.

-Regularly monitoring and adjusting prices can also help improve profitability.
+## Algorithms Used

+•Regression Algorithms: Used for their ability to provide continuous value predictions, crucial for forecasting the actual price rather than just price ranges.

+## Outcome

+This project provides a framework for accurately predicting used car prices, helping customers make informed purchases and aiding businesses in optimizing their pricing strategies for increased profitability.